-Beginning on December 3, 2022, trademark applicants will have three months (with a possible three-month extension), instead of the current six months, to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
+As of December 3, 2022, trademark applicants have three months (with an optional three-month extension) to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
 This change only applies to office actions issued on or after December 3.

 The new response period applies to most application filing bases.

 |Does not apply to

 |Use in commerce section 1(a)

 |Foreign application section 44(e)